Event Schedule

 The citizens of Boston were able to observe the Battle of Bunker Hill from the rooftops and hills of the City.
 They had been under British occupation since the enforcement of the Boston Port Act a year earlier had shut down nearly all commerce to the town causing many to leave.

-Interpreters will explain civilian life in Massachusetts in the 1770s.
-Through a diversity of perspectives across race, gender, class and politics, you will learn about the dynamic lives of 18th century Bostonians.
+Interpreters will explain civilian and military life in Massachusetts in the 1770s.
+Through a diversity of perspectives across race, gender, class, and politics, you will learn about the dynamic lives of 18th century Bostonians, British military officers, and Provincial leaders.

 In the evening hours of June 16th, 1,200 American soldiers leave their camp at Cambridge to cross the neck onto the Charlestown peninsula.
 These hardened men from the country took on the work of fortifying Bunker Hill.
 As dawn broke, British cannons from ships and Cobb’s Hill (Boston) open fire to try to halt the work.